What is HAE

 High blood pressure medication, known as ACE Inhibitors, have been known to increase the frequency and intensity of HAE attacks.
 ACE Inhibitors include Lisinopril, Fosinopril, Ramipril, Quinapril, Enalapril, Captopril, Perindopril, Trandolapril.

-All patients with a diagnosis of HAE should have their physician assist them in completing an ASCIA Action Plan see Action Plan(link is external)
+All patients with a diagnosis of HAE should have their physician assist them in completing an ASCIA Management Plan see Management Plan(link is external)

 The management of HAE consists of avoiding attack triggers, and treatment of acute attacks as well as long and short term prevention therapy as suitable for individual patients.
 Options are best discussed with your treating physician.